Did you know that two ingredients found in many popular sunscreen products — oxybenzone and octinoxate — are known to harm and kill corals?

 Oxybenzone may be an endocrine disruptor among marine animals such as shrimps and clams.

-Maui Nui Marine Resource Council reaches out to Maui County visitors and residents at events (such as the Aloha Classic and West Maui Ridge 2 Reef Rendezvous) and via social media to educate everyone about sunscreen pollution.
+Maui Nui Marine Resource Council reaches out to Maui County visitors and residents to educate everyone about sunscreen pollution.
+Our education and outreach programs include:

 What you can do:

-3. Choose zinc oxide or titanium dioxide based sunscreens.
-Here are some locations on Maui that carry sunscreens that are free of oxybenzone and octinoxate:
+Here are some natural food stores and dive shops on Maui that carry sunscreens that are free of oxybenzone and octinoxate:

 Ask for zinc oxide or titanium dioxide based sunscreens that are free of oxybenzone and octinoxate wherever you shop for body care products.
 Encourage stores to carry these safer alternatives.